 I would strongly urge you to contribute to this cause.
+For every rupee donated by you, I will personally match that amount.

 Partha is a passionate long distance runner and has participated in many half-marathons all over the world.
 He believes it to be a great way to make friends and keep fit.
 Partha has been participating in the TCK 10k from 2009 onwards and he tries to encourage others to run as well.